exercism/ruby/README.md

 3. Generate the readme for a particular exercise: `bin/configlet generate . --only rotational-cipher`

 ## Contributing Guide

+If adding a new exercise:

+* a [generator](#implementing-a-generator) should be implemented.
+* a minimal, partial, solution should be able to be pushed, in order to create a WIP pull request.

 For an in-depth discussion of how exercism language tracks and exercises work, please see the [contributing guide](https://github.com/exercism/x-api/blob/master/CONTRIBUTING.md#the-exercise-data).